OsomePteLtd/principles/src/backend.md

 2. If you want to update more than 1M of records:

-   - Make a migration with a commented out update
+   - Make a migration with a commented out body
    - Run the query manually from an SQL client

    You should do it because all migrations are running in a single DB transaction.
 Your huge update will lock many DB objects.
 And Production will be down for the entire duration of the migration.